scipy-latinamerica/scipyla2017/docs/Call_for_Ambassadors.md

   proposals to organize the SciPyLA 2018 event.

-The OrgaTeam will work together with Ambassadors so as to provide them with support to execute scheduled tasks, ensure they will be credited for all their contributions, prioritize their requests for financial support, and ensure that they will receive all the benefits for the concept of collaborations and bonuses.
+The OrgaTeam will work together with Ambassadors so as to provide them with support to execute scheduled tasks, to ensure they will be credited for all their contributions, to prioritize their requests for financial support, and to ensure that they will receive all the benefits for the concept of collaborations and bonuses.

 ## Application details